|About Causes Symptoms Diagnosis Treatment|

 Osteomyelitis is either inflammation or infection of the bone.
-It is most commonly caused by a bacterial infection, although systemic fungal infection can also cause bone infections in cats.
+Bacteria are the most common pathogen, although systemic fungal infections can also spread to the bones.

-The most common bacteria involved in osteomyelitis is Staphylcoccus sp, Streptococcus sp and Escherichia coli after trauma and/or surgery, and Proteus sp, Klebsiella sp, Pasteurella sp as well as anaerobes (bacteria that can live without oxygen) such as Actinomyces sp, Clostridium sp, and Bacteroides sp are common isolates from bite wounds.
+The most common bacteria involved in osteomyelitis are Staphylococcus sp, Streptococcus sp, and Escherichia coli after trauma and/or surgery, and Proteus sp, Klebsiella sp, Pasteurella sp as well as anaerobes (bacteria that can live without oxygen) Actinomyces sp, Clostridium sp, and Bacteroides sp are common isolates from bite wounds.

 Bone infection is more common cats than dogs due to cat bites during fighting.
 Entire male cats are at greater risk of developing puncture wounds from cat fights, and cats with compromised immune systems (such as FIV or FeLV) are more vulnerable to developing bacterial or fungal infections, however, osteomyelitis can occur in cats of any age, sex, and health status.

 Osteomyelitis has many possible causes, bones may become infected directly after surgery or trauma (where bacteria enters the site), or as a result of a systemic or local bacterial or fungal infection travelling to the bone through the bloodstream.
-The most common causes of osteomyelitis are listed below:
+Below are the most common causes of bone infection in cats:

-Surgery such as treatment to repair fractured bones after a car accident which introduces bacteria to the site.
+- Surgery (post-traumatic osteomyelitis) such as treatment to repair fractured bones after a car accident which introduces bacteria to the site.
 Known as post-traumatic osteomyelitis.